 - Learn from experts in the fields of Greek and Roman history and explore topics as diverse as ancient medicine, Greek philosophy, Egyptology and epigraphy.

 - Study Latin and/or Greek, starting from beginner, intermediate or advanced level.

 - Optional units allow you to explore related subjects such as ancient literature, religion, philosophy, art, archaeology and modern history.

-- Study on a course that received a top score for student satisfaction (93%) in the National Student Survey 2020, at a top 10 UK university for arts and humanities (QS World University Rankings 2020).
+- Study at a top 10 UK university for arts and humanities (QS World University Rankings 2021).